ElinorG11/DataCenterSurvey/README.md

 # AI Data Center Power Grid Integration Analysis

-This repository provides the code and simulations to accompany the survey paper, "Survey: Technical Challenges of AI Data Center Integration into the Power Grid." [cite: 3]
+This repository provides the code and simulations to accompany the survey paper, "Survey: Technical Challenges of AI Data Center Integration into the Power Grid."

 The objective of this project is to:
 1.  **Characterize** the unique power consumption profiles of AI workloads (training and inference) at a high-resolution, millisecond timescale.